Want to Streamline Your Sales and Use Tax Compliance Process? Ask These Questions.February 04, 2020

-By Jim Ford, Director, Sales Tax Compliance and Automation
+By James Ford, Managing Director, SALT Sales & Use Tax Compliance

-Before seeking a path of improvement for your internal process, you first need to take a hard look at the current state of three key areas:
+Before seeking a path of improvement for your internal processes, you first need to take a hard look at the current state of three key areas.
+Ask yourself these questions:

-- How are you filing – manually or with automation?
-Are you keying data into state’s websites?
+Are you keying data into state websites?
 Are you using software to generate the forms?

-If nothing else – software to help with the preparation of forms is a must.
+If nothing else, implementing software to help with the preparation of forms is a must.
 Once data is prepared there are a multitude of solutions that can be implemented to help streamline the return prep, supporting schedules, and may even produce up-loadable filings.
-Are you utilizing the right solution for your filings?
-What other options are out there?
+Educate yourself and your team about available software solutions to make sure you implement the right solution for your filings.

-- During your process, are you reconciling along the way – to be sure your data agrees with your general ledger?
+During your process, are you reconciling along the way to ensure that your data agrees with your general ledger?

 WEIGH AND MEASURE YOUR OPTION TO OUTSOURCE

-- If you have existing sales tax software in place you can say goodbye to annual renewals, hardware upgrades, and support.
-Your outsourcer will use the software and license it directly so there is no software implementation, maintenance, or annual fees for support.
+- If you have existing sales tax software in place, you can say goodbye to annual renewals, hardware upgrades, and support.
+Your outsourced partner will use the software and license it directly so there is no software implementation, maintenance, or annual fees for support.

 - Your data can be accepted as-is.
 There will be no manipulation or conversion required, saving you many man hours and headaches.
 We have dedicated Tax Technology professionals that support data warehousing and transformation of source data files on a monthly basis.

 - Our process starts with general ledger alongside transaction level detail.
 The combination of the two allow for easy return filing and adjustments on the fly.
-When returns are filed the reconciliation process is done as any adjustments to returns have been identified in the data when returns were prepared.
+Once returns are filed the reconciliation process is done, as any adjustments to returns have been identified in the data when returns were prepared.

 MINIMIZE RISK AND COST, NO MATTER YOUR APPROACH

-Whether you outsource or decide to streamline your current in-house sales tax process, there are ways to minimize risk and cost in your compliance process.
+Whether you decide to streamline your current in-house sales tax process or outsource, there are ways to minimize risk and cost in your compliance process.
 Immediately realize the benefits of:

 - Streamlined and validated data